 Healthy Retail Access Program

-Are you looking to make a positive change and improve your business?
-Do you want to increase fresh and healthy food in your store?
-Are you passionate about healthy food access issues?
-If so, the City of Madison's Healthy Food Retail Access Program may be for you!
+Are you looking to make a positive change and improve food access and choice in your community?
+If so, the City of Madison's Healthy Retail Access Program may be for you!

 The city is seeking applications for available funds.